Trying to figure out why the Disney Plus autoplay feature is not working?

 However, this process can introduce delays and interruptions to your network, making it difficult for your device to maintain a stable connection with Disney’s servers.

 If you are using a VPN, turn it off before accessing Disney Plus.

-On the other hand, you can also try using other services like IPVanish if you don’t want to go online without protection.
+On the other hand, you can also try using other services like PureVPN if you don’t want to go online without protection.
 Compared to other VPNs, it keeps your network stable and works well with other applications.